Juice=Juice

-Juice=Juice, pronounced "Juice Juice", is a nine-member Japanese idol girl group formed in 2013.
+Juice=Juice, pronounced "Juice Juice", is an eleven-member Japanese idol girl group formed in 2013.
 The group originally consisted of six trainee members of Hello!
 Project.
-They have released one studio album and twelve singles.
+They have released three studio albums and seventeen singles.

 Juice=Juice was nominated for the 2013 TBS Japan Record Award in the category of "Best Newcomer" and won a "New Artist" Award.
 In February 2016, Juice=Juice starred as a fictionalized version of the group in a Japanese drama called Budokan.

 History

 2013: Formation and debut

 The formation of the group was announced on February 3, 2013, at a Hello!
 Project concert held at the Main Hall of the Fukuoka Convention Center.
 It was revealed that the group would consist of six members: five Hello!
 Project trainees (Akari Uemura, Sayuki Takagi, Karin Miyamoto, Aina Ōtsuka, and Tomoko Kanazawa) and Yuka Miyazaki from Satoyama Movement, all of the groups under the umbrella of Up-Front Group management.

 On February 25, it was announced that the group name is Juice=Juice and a concert series was launched on March 2 called Hello!
 Project Haru no Dai Kansha Hinamatsuri Festival 2013.
 In these concerts, the group premiered their upcoming single "Watashi ga Iu Mae ni Dakishimenakya ne".
 On September 11, they released their debut single which peaked at No. 2 on Oricon's weekly chart.

 In November 2013, Juice=Juice was nominated for the 2013 TBS Japan Record Award in the category of "Best Newcomer" and won a "New Artist" Award.
 On December 5, Juice=Juice released their second single which included the songs "Ijiwaru Shinai de Dakishimete yo" and "Hajimete wo Keiken-chuu".
 It outperformed their prior release by selling 45,834 copies.